Cajamarca: Etymology

-The etymology of the Quechua language name Kasha Marka (Cajamarca dialect), sometimes spelled Cashamarka or Qasamarka is uncertain.
-It may mean 'town of thorns'.
-Another theory suggests that it is a hybrid name that combines a Quechua kasha 'cold' and the Quechua marca 'place'.
-All sources agree that the word has Quechua origin.
+The Quechua etymology of the toponym is relatively straightforward.
+Colonial spellings Caxamalca ~ Caxamarca match contemporary Quechua pronunciation Kashamarka (written here in contemporary Quechua orthography), where marka is a Quechua-Aymara word for 'town' or 'region', and kasha is a Central and Northern Quechua word for 'thorn' or 'thorny plant'; thus, the compound name meant originally 'town/ province of thorny plants'.
+Afterwards, a Spanish general sound change took place that transformed its voiceless postalveolar fricative into a velar one ʃ > x, thus generating contemporary Spanish pronunciation of the place name.
+Confusion about the etymology has mainly originated from a false etymology offered by Inca Garcilaso de la Vega, who was not familiar with Quechua dialects outside Cuzco.
+Trying to find an etymon for caxa, Garcilaso offered qasa ('frost', written here in contemporary Quechua orthography).
+Still nowadays, Cuzco-based Academia Mayor de la Lengua Quechua's dictionary writes the name as Qasamarka according to the Garcilaso etymology.

 History

 The city and its surroundings have been occupied by several cultures for more than 2000 years.
 Traces of pre-Chavín cultures can be seen in nearby archaeological sites, such as Cumbe Mayo and Kuntur Wasi.

 Huacaloma is an archaeological site located 3.5 km southeast of the historic center of the city of Cajamarca (currently in the middle of the Metropolitan Area of Cajamarca).
 Its antiquity is calculated between 1500 and 1000 BC, that is to say, it belongs to the Andean Formative Period.
 It presents enclosures with bonfires, similar to those of La Galgada and Kotosh, but with simpler design.
 It was a ceremonial center where fire rituals were performed.

 In 1986 the Organization of American States designated Cajamarca as a site of Historical and Cultural Heritage of the Americas.